|

 chopping board

-I would recommend when freezing herbs to use strong bags, but double them - put one inside the other and watch for tears when you're using the cubes.
+I would recommend when freezing parsley or any herb to use strong bags and maybe double them - put one inside the other and watch for tears when you're

 If you use bags instead of poly boxes, you can squeeze the air out as you use the contents - that has two benefits, firstly the bags take up less space and secondly it lessens the chances of freezer burn.